 To assist our associates in preparing financially for retirement, we maintain a 401(k) plan for all associates over 21 years of age, including our executive officers.
 Pursuant to the 401(k) plan, we match 25% of the first 6% of compensation contributed by our associates up to allowable Internal Revenue Service limitations.
-We also maintain group life, health, dental and vision insurance programs for all of our salaried associates, and our named executive officers are eligible to participate in these programs on the same basis as all other eligible associates.
-In 2022, we also provided a new associate empowerment benefit ("AEB") giving associates the option of a \$2,000 401k contribution, Health Savings account contribution or lifestyle spending (cash option).
+We also maintain group life, health, dental and vision insurance programs for all of our salaried associates, and our Named Executive Officers are eligible to participate in these programs on the same basis as all other eligible associates.
+In 2023, we also continued to provide an associate empowerment benefit ("AEB") giving associates the option of a \$2,000 401k contribution, Health Savings account contribution or lifestyle spending (cash option), a benefit that was first provided in 2022.